Skip to Main Content

 How to Make Your Research Open Access

-2. Deposit your publication in an open access repository, such as ScholarWorks@UMBC.
+3. Deposit your publication in an open access repository, such as ScholarWorks@UMBC.
 This process is called "self-archiving."
 Deposit your new works as you finish them.
 Deposit your older works retroactively.
-Follow these steps:
+Email flinchba@umbc.edu with your submission to ScholarWorks or you CV, Google Scholar Profile, or another website that lists your works.

 Finding Open Access Journals